Scholarships Awarded by Other Agencies

 Many organizations offer scholarships for LIS education.
 Below are many that are available on a regular basis.
 Check with individual chapters of local or regional professional associations to find additional sponsors in your area of interest.

-See also the Grants webpage for funding to attend professional conferences or to pursue student research.
+See also the Grants web page for funding to attend professional conferences or to pursue student research.

 Deadlines given are approximate and may change from year to year.
+Check each organization’s website for current information.

 American